mruby-Forum/microbit-mruby/README.md

 (micro:bit mruby is available on microbic:bit v2 only.)

-microbit-mruby is developed by using [microbit-v2-samples](https://github.com/lancaster-university/microbit-v2-samples)
+microbit-mruby is developed by using [microbit-v2-samples](https://github.com/lancaster-university/microbit-v2-samples) of Lancaster University

 # Prerequisites
 To compile microbit-mruby out of the source code you need the following tools: